mirstank/mirandas_suika/README.md

   b['x'] += nx * overlap * b_share
   b['y'] += ny * overlap * b_share #quick fix for sinking

-  #relative velocity along normal
+  # relative velocity along normal
   rvx = b['vx'] - a['vx']; rvy = b['vy'] - a['vy'] #relative velocity
   rel_n = rvx*nx + rvy*ny #relative velocity in normal direction
   if rel_n > 0: #they are moving apart
     return  #separates

-  #normal impulse for tempered bounce
+  # normal impulse for tempered bounce
   j = -(1 + REST) * rel_n
   j /= (1.0/a['m'] + 1.0/b['m']) #this is for mass effect
   impx, impy = j*nx, j*ny
   a['vx'] -= impx / a['m']; a['vy'] -= impy / a['m']
   b['vx'] += impx / b['m']; b['vy'] += impy / b['m'] #apply impulse

+  # resolve all collisions between foods
+def resolve_all_collisions():
-def resolve_all_collisions(): #resolve all collisions between foods n = len(foods) #number of foods for i in range(n): #iterate through all foods
+  n = len(foods) #number of foods
+  for i in range(n): #iterate through all foods
     for j in range(i+1, n):
       resolve_pair(foods[i], foods[j])

-#merging on touch
+# merging on touch

 def can_merge(a, b):
   if a['name'] != b['name']: #must be same type to merge